 I learned that success can take many forms.

 Hillside Community Garden was much more than a point on the map.
 It was truly a gathering place in our community, where threads of connection were weaved around caring for the land and producing food in partnership with one another.

 - Here’s a Quick Way to Terrace a Hill

 - How Your Kitchen Garden Can Save Forests

 - Permaculture Yard Class Pictures & Review

-Have you participated in a community garden?
+Have you participated in a community garden or community food forest?
 What was your experience like?